-- Be a registered nurse with educational preparation from a nationally (CCNE or NLNAC) accredited nursing program offered by a regionally accredited educational institution. - Registered nurses with a baccalaureate or higher degree in nursing will be considered for admission to the MSN Program. - Registered nurses without a baccalaureate or higher degree in nursing, who have completed a diploma or associate degree nursing program and have a bachelor's degree in another discipline, will be considered for admission to the MSN Program with the additional requirement of a portfolio of relevant employment and academic experience. - Registered nurses who do not have a baccalaureate degree in any discipline will be considered for admission via the ADN to MSN Bridge. - Have a grade point average (GPA) of 3.0 from the most recent degree earned.
-If GPA is less than 3.0 but more than 2.69, the applicant must take either the Graduate Record Examination (GRE) or the Miller Analogy Test (MAT) and obtain a satisfactory score.
+- Be a registered nurse with educational preparation from a nationally (CCNE or NLNAC) accredited nursing program offered by a regionally accredited educational institution. - Registered nurses with a baccalaureate or higher degree in nursing will be considered for admission to the MSN Program. - Registered nurses without a baccalaureate or higher degree in nursing, who have completed a diploma or associate degree nursing program and have a bachelor's degree in another discipline, will be considered for admission to the MSN Program with the additional requirement of a portfolio of relevant employment and academic experience. - Registered nurses who have an Associate Degree in Nursing but no baccalaureate degree in any discipline will be considered for admission via the ADN to MSN Bridge. - Have a grade point average (GPA) of 3.0 from the most recent degree earned.
+If GPA is 2.7 -2.99, the applicant must take either the Graduate Record Examination (GRE) or the Miller Analogy Test (MAT) and obtain a satisfactory score.
 Click here for the GRE Website and here for the MAT website.
-Minimally acceptable GRE scores are either a total of at least 1000 on both the verbal and quantitative sections or at least 500 on either the verbal or quantitative sections and 3.5 on the analytical portion.
+Minimally acceptable GRE scores are either a total of at least 1000 on both the verbal and quantitative sections or at least 500 on either the verbal or quantitative sections and 3.0 on the analytical portion.
 Minimally acceptable MAT scores are a raw score of 45 and/or a scaled score of 403-408.
-Please note that an applicant with a GPA less than 2.7 will not be considered for admission. - Be a registered nurse currently licensed in the state in which s/he works.
+Please note that an applicant with a GPA less than 2.7 will not be considered for admission.
+An applicant with a GPA below 2.7 may consider reapplying after they demonstrated success in graduate level nursing courses by successful completion of 9 or more graduate credits with a B or better grade in each course. - Be a registered nurse currently licensed in the state in which s/he works.
 If assignment to a clinical practice site requires that the student practice in another state, then the student is required to meet licensing requirements according to statutes and obtain the appropriate license. - Have one year of nursing experience.
+For RNs with less than one year of RN experience, the Admissions Committee may consider other significant experience in health care including working as a doula, childbirth educator, and/or lactation consultant.

-The Admissions Committee may consider other significant experience in health care. - Submit three professional references on FSMFN-supplied forms. - Have a telephone interview with the Student Services Coordinator or the Director of the ADN to MSN Bridge (Bridge students only).
+- Submit three professional references on FSMFN-supplied forms. - Have a telephone interview with the Student Services Coordinator.